Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

         # show log all

 ## 2.9 Cold/Warm/Fast Reboot

-During the sytem reobot, All the In-Memory logs should be stored on the persistence disk.
-When user initiate the system reboot, the following sequence gets executed.
+During the sytem reobot, all the In-Memory logs should be stored on the persistence disk.
+When user initiate a system reboot, the following sequence gets executed.

-1. Append the contents of In-Memory into persistence storage file /var/log/in-memory-debug.log.
+1. Append the contents of In-Memory into persistence storage file - /var/log/in-memory-debug.log.
-2. Reset the In-Memory file pointer
+2. Reset the In-Memory file pointer.
 3. Let the reboot script to continue.
-4. Just before reboot, repeate the step 1 and 2 again.
+4. Just before the reboot, repeate the step 1 and 2 again.

 ## 3.0 Kernal Crash

-During the kernel crash, all the In-memory logs should be saved as part of kdump data collection.
-When kenrel crash happens the following action sequence gets executed.
+During the kernel crash, all the In-memory logs should be saved into /var/log folder as part of kdump data collection.
+When kernel crash happens the following action sequence gets executed.
-1. During the kernel bootup, reserve the same physical memory used in the primary kernel.
+1. During the kernel bootup, it reserves the same physical memory used in the primary kernel.
-2. Insert the ramdisk driver for emulating the reserved physical memory as ram block device and user space.
+2. Insert the ramdisk driver for emulating the reserved physical memory as ram block device in the userspace.
 3. During the kdump serve startup, mount the ramblock device as ramfs into /var/log/ramfs foler.
 4. As port of the kdump data collection, copy the contents of in-memory contents into /var/log/ folder.
 5. reboot the system.